When you have a question, and the people around you can’t answer it, what is your favorite source of information?

 Using sponsored links

 To elaborate a good sponsored links strategy, you will need to start with a good analysis of your product or your brand.
-One of the great advantages of internet ads is the fact that they allow detailed public targeting.
+One of the significant advantages of internet ads is the fact that they allow detailed public targeting.

 So, you should know well who you want to talk to.
 The ideal is to think about your buyer persona when setting up your ad in Google Ads or other ad platforms.